Parallel-in-Time/PFASST/doc/source/style_guide.md

 ### Define Guards

-Use `#define` guards in header files to prevent multiple inclusion.
+Use `#%define` guards in header files to prevent multiple inclusion.
 The variable defined should be derived from the header file name itself.
 For example, a header file `my_header.hpp` in the folder `PFASST/include/subfolder` should have the following define guard: